KavilaViswanathan/Human_Activity_Detection_Using_Machine_Learning/README.md

 ## Dataset

-The dataset used in this project contains sensor data from accelerometers and gyroscopes, recorded during different human activities.
-Ensure the dataset is available and correctly formatted before running the code.
+TThe dataset used in this project is the [Human Activity Recognition with Smartphones dataset](https://www.kaggle.com/datasets/uciml/human-activity-recognition-with-smartphones) available on Kaggle.
+Download the dataset and ensure it is correctly formatted before running the code.

 ## File Descriptions